Fauna of Madagascar: Insects

 Madagascar is home to huge variety of insects, the majority of which are endemic.
 Thousands of species are present in some groups such as the beetles and moths.
 There are approximately 100,000 species of insects and counting in Madagascar.
 Distinctive species include the long-necked giraffe weevil, the huge comet moth and the butterfly-like Madagascan sunset moth.
 About 80 species of stick insect occur; the Achrioptera species are large and colourful while others are small and very well-camouflaged.
 Many of the island's praying mantises are also well-camouflaged, mimicking dead leaves or bark.
-There are over 100 cockroaches, including the large Madagascar hissing cockroach.
+There are over 100 cockroaches, including the large hissing cockroaches.

 The mosquitoes of Madagascar include 235 species, among which 138 (59%) are endemic and 64 (27%) have a known medical or veterinary interest because they can transmit diseases.

 Beetles: Various species of beetles.
 For example, various tiger beetles (Cicindelidae): 109 species from genus Pogonostoma, 65 species from genus Physodeutera.

 Madagascar is home to the smallest bee in the World, Liotrigona bitika (Brooks & Michener 1988) with a body length of less than 2 mm, and to several other species of Meliponini.